Privacy Policy - Jennifer Pirtle Psychotherapy

 I use your contact details to provide information about the services you've requested, to keep you updated on any changes, and to communicate about your availability.

-I use brief content notes to fulfil my obligations as your therapist.
+I use clinical process notes to fulfil my obligations as your therapist, and reflective notes to support my preparation and thinking between sessions.

 As part of my commitment to professional development, I attend regular supervision.
 In these sessions, your identity is protected, and only your first name is used to maintain confidentiality.